ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 The results of this experiment are really fascinating.
 Though only a fraction of a percentage of users requested the JavaScript disabled image, those that failed to load the image requested via JavaScript were significantly higher.

-If possible, I'd encourage you and your teams to conduct a similar experiement.
+If possible, I'd encourage you and your teams to conduct a similar experiment.
 This allows us to base the decision to support (or not support) Javascript-disabled users on real world data, rather than assumptions or world averages.

 [^1]: In 2010 Yahoo conducted what is considered the [definitive study of JavaScript usage](https://developer.yahoo.com/blogs/ydn/many-users-javascript-disabled-14121.html) finding that the percentage of users with JavaScript disabled ranged from 0.26% to 2.06%, depending on the country of origin.
 Sadly, these statistics are woefully out of date.
 In 2013 the UK's Digital Services team did a [similar study](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/) and found that 1.1% of their users were not receiving JavaScript.
 The German site [darwe.de](http://darwe.de) analyzes JavaScript enablement in real time and shows a [much larger percentage](http://www.darw.de/statistik/statistik-js.php) of users with JavaScript disabled visiting their site.